 When we would turn around, we could see these mountains.

-I loved the little village of houses that we passed through.
+I loved the little village of (probably vacation) houses that we passed on the way.

 You can see the many signs on the post.
 It was pretty confusing sometimes because it showed 2 different ways to get to Zermatt.

 We kept wanting the Matterhorn to come out from behind the clouds.
 It would peak out just a little and then go beck.
 We were pretty excited.
 I am not sure why Shirley’s iPhone captured the image batter than my camera.
 Here it is.

 We are still hoping to see more of her before we leave Zermatt on Monday.